JGillam/burp-paramalyzer/docs/index.md

 When using Paramalyzer, it is important to understand that you must start with good baseline data.
 The following tips will
 help:

 * Paramalyzer analyzes your proxy history.
-Therefore you must manually visit all of the functionality in the application in your browser while pointed at your Burp Suite proxy.
+Therefore, you must manually visit all the functionality in the application in your browser while pointed at your Burp Suite proxy.
 This is the best-practice for manual penetration tests anyway, as you must understand how the application works in order accurately identify vulnerabilities.